To-do List Runner

 From the stencil, drag and drop a System element to the runner graph.

-Similarly, drag and drop , a State and 2 Handler elements from the stencil.
+Similarly, drag and drop , a State element from the stencil.
 Your graph should look like the following after these actions:

 Click on the System element and you will see an edit icon displayed on its top left corner, click on it to edit element details as follows: